Non-divisible cycles on products of very general Abelian varieties

 for some finite extension $F/L$.
 It follows that the stabilizer of $\gamma$ contains $G_{F}$ and hence that the stabilizer is a subgroup of $G_{L}$ of finite index.
 In particular, this means that the field extension $K/L$ is finite. \begin{Rem} The choice of nomenclature here is completely ad hoc and may be a bit deceptive.
-We note in particular that the field of definition need not be the minimum field $F$ for which $\gamma$ lies in the image (\ref{extens}); if $\gamma$ lies in the image of (\ref{extens}), then $F$ a priori only contains the field of definition of $\gamma$. \end{Rem} \begin{Set} Now, suppose that $A_{1}, \ldots A_{m}$ are complex Abelian varieties of dimensions $g_{1}, \ldots g_{m}$ for $m\geq 2$ and set $g:= g_{1}+ \ldots +g_{m}$.
+We note in particular that the field of definition need not be the minimum field $F$ for which $\gamma$ lies in the image (\ref{extens}); if $\gamma$ lies in the image of (\ref{extens}), then $F$ a priori only contains the field of definition of $\gamma$. \end{Rem} \begin{Set} Now, suppose that $A_{1}, \ldots A_{m}$ are very general complex Abelian varieties of dimensions $g_{1}, \ldots g_{m}$ for $m\geq 2$ and set $g:= g_{1}+ \ldots +g_{m}$.
 Suppose that $f_{k}: \mathcal{X}_{k} \to S$ are families as in Notation \ref{notation} for which the geometric generic fibers are isomorphic to $A_{k}$.
 Then, the geometric generic fiber of the family

 is isomorphic as a scheme over $\cit \cong \overline{\cit(S)}$ to the product